-Fifteen (15) credit hours ? including three (3) hours of Professional Responsibility or Legal Ethics.
+Fifteen credit hours - including 3 hours of Professional Responsibility or Legal Ethics.

-All fifteen (15) credit hours.
+All 15 credit hours.
 To see a list of MCLE courses offered in Arizona please click the following link: Arizona Course List

 Arizona does not certify MCLE courses or providers.
 Arizona lawyers are required to independently review Arizona MCLE regulations and make their own determination that courses qualify for credit towards their MCLE requirements.
 Many MCLE providers routinely meet the standards of Arizona MCLE Rule 45.
-Attorney Credits is an approved provider in numerous states across the country and currently offers MCLE for 48 states.
-Arizona attorneys have been taking our MCLE courses for years without issue.
+Attorney Credits is an approved provider in numerous states across the country and currently offers MCLE in 48 states.

 Reporting Cycle: Annual